 Skip: they're still delaying.

-Skip: and if it runs what, two months, three months, four
+Skip: and if it runs what, two months

-more person over the 50% to start the process.
-They would
+the 50% to start the process, they would have to

 Skip: yeah they could.